Skip to content

 The Pattern

 Tasks follow <language>:<action>.
-Once you internalize this, you can guess the command for anything:
+Once you learn this pattern, the command for any task is predictable:

 Terminal